koryvette/LOU---JS/readme.md

 * Converted JSON data is sent to client, where it is prepared for use in webpage.
 * Using string interpolation, HTML is scripted and sent to the correct DIV (tileLaout) in the index.html page.
 * HTML is also added to another DIV (tableLayout) for viewing in a table format.
 By clicking the button on the right-hand side, you can toggle between tile and table views.
 * Since more data than the current month is returned from the API, Moment.JS is used to remove items outside the current month.
+In addition, anything prior to the current date is also removed.
 * Using Moment.JS, each event will also display the amount of days/time remaining until the event occurs.
 * For comparison, a hardcoded version of this site and data is also available through github/pages using the link below:
   https://koryvette.github.io/eventcalendar